ethom98/cltfc-2025-midseason-review/README.md

 | **Defensive Duels Won**| 56.29       | ~59.4    | Slightly below average — opportunity to improve defensive engagement.  |
 | **Throw-in Accuracy** | 18.12        | ~18.9    | Minor technical detail, but could affect ball retention.               |

+_The Eastern Conference average was computed across all available teams in the dataset (excluding Charlotte FC), and rounded to two decimal places.
+Metrics were selected based on tactical relevance: goal production, passing progression, defensive pressure, and physical engagement._

 ### ⚖️ Balanced Metrics

 Charlotte sits near the conference average in: